-The link is designed to connect the Canaport terminal under construction in Saint John, New Brunswick, to Maritimes & Northeast Pipeline (M&NP).
+The link is designed to connect the Canaport terminal under construction in Saint John, New Brunswick, to Maritimes & Northeast Pipeline (M&NP) (see Daily GPI, May 18).
 M&NP will file capacity expansion applications in the U.S., said the Brunswick filing with the NEB.

 Growth in American and Canadian Atlantic seaboard gas demand will exceed the added supplies from Canaport-Brunswick by a wide margin, the NEB was told.
 Incremental gas needs in the region are expected to be 1.3 Bcf/d by 2010 – leaving about 580 MMcf/d of potential demand to be satisfied by other supplies.

 By 2010 the growth potential of the Atlantic seaboard gas market is forecast to reach 2.8 Bcf/d.
 Then, yet more growth is seen as possible, with incremental requirements reaching 4.3 Bcf/d in 2020, 5.9 Bcf/d in 2025 and 7.6 Bcf/d in 2030.
 About half the new demand is expected to come from Atlantic seaboard local distribution companies, with the other half driven by gas-fired power generating projects.

 The projections were generated in a study that the Brunswick project commissioned from Concentric Energy Advisors Inc. The big numbers go a long way towards explaining the international interest that is driving both the Canaport and Brunswick projects.